OpenEnergyDashboard/OpenEnergyDashboard.github.io/pages/pages-root-folder/index.md

     </tr>
     <tr>
       <td><img alt="OED logo" src="{{ site.urlimg }}OEDUprightClear.png"></td>
-      <td><p>The Open Energy Dashboard (OED) is a free, open source project that provides a web-based application to display energy information in a web browser.
-It was designed from the ground up to be portable so that is can be used at many organizations.
-The links at the top of this page will take you to other pages that describe specific aspects of this project including its features.</p></td>
+      <td><p>The Open Energy Dashboard (OED) is a free, open source project that provides software to display energy and resource data in a web browser.
+It was designed from the ground up to be portable so
+      it can be used at many organizations.</p></td>
     </tr>
   </tbody>
 </table>